bradallenfisher/dmd-course-materials/lessons/what-is-design/design_case_study.md

 Government: **Policy Design**

-- Corporate lobbying prevents ecological policies from hindering sales of
+- Corporate lobbying prevents ecological policies from hindering sales of products
+- Issue not prioritized by society
 - Recycling initiatives are not timely and universally effective

 Ecological systems: